-David has been a staff interpreter at the European Parliament for the best part of 40 years, works from 5 EU languages including Greek.
+David was a staff interpreter at the European Parliament for the best part of 40 years, and worked from 5 EU languages including Greek.

-He has also shared some ideas of the use of register in interpreting and his latest offering is a ten part series on language learning – the Dekalog.
+He compiled numerous invaluable preparation resources at the EP and has shared some ideas of the use of register in interpreting here.
+He has also produced this eclectic and original ten part series on language learning – the Dekalog.

 Started out as a freelance interpreter in Geneva a few years ago and generously shares with us a few tips for finding your feet, and work, at the international institutions there.

 …is a former staff interpreter of the European Parliament.
 Martin was editor of the EP’s interpreter bulletin, Lingua Franca, and was Head of Unit responsible for Enlargement and Multilingualism at the EP.
 He has reviewed Andrew Gillies’ book, Note-taking for Consecutive Interpreting, for this site.